asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

       - $ref: '#/channels/allComments/messages/commentLiked'
 ```

-Above example shows how you can specify what message `onCommentLiked` operation will receive from the `allCommentLiked` channel.
-Notice that the reference information about the message points to the channel, not components section.
-This way you get a proper information about the `messageId`, which is `commentLiked` and not `commentLikedMsg`.
+The above example demonstrates how to specify the message for the `onCommentsLiked` operation received from the `allCommentLiked` channel.
+It's important to note that the message reference points to the channel, not the components section.
+That ensures accurate information about the `messageId`, which in this case is `commentLiked`, not `commentLikedMsg`.